Just like almost everything in life, a month-to-month lease has its pros and cons.

 There are several reasons to have a month-to-month lease in place over a longer-term one, and chief among them is flexibility.

-Having a month-to-month lease means that you can enjoy collecting rent while maintaining the flexibility to find a new tenant, increase the rent, renovate the property, or seek a better long term solution.
+Having a month-to-month lease means that you can enjoy collecting rent while maintaining the flexibility to find a new tenant, raising rent, renovate the property, or seek a better long term solution.

 Having a good month-to-month tenant is a solid base from which to plan long term improvements to your rental and enact them relatively quickly.